 What factors are driving the need for transparency in the self-insured market?

-A 2016 Kaiser Survey found that 29% of covered workers are enrolled in a HDHP plan.
+A 2016 Kaiser Survey found that 29% of covered workers are enrolled in HDHP plans.
 As this percentage continues to rise, so will the demand for meaningful data about the costs of their medical treatments.
-Employees enrolled in HDHP plans are generally very price sensitive since they are paying first dollar until they meet their sizeable deductibles.
+Employees enrolled in HDHP plans are generally very price-sensitive because they are paying first dollar until they meet their sizable deductibles.
 This cost information is generally difficult to obtain given the proprietary nature of provider rates, but is becoming more readily available in the marketplace.
 In fact, approximately half the states have enacted some form of price transparency legislation.

 Narrow or custom networks provide employers with another way to reduce healthcare expenses.
 These networks limit the providers in the highest tier to those who provide services at a lower cost and/or are more efficient.
 Lower out-of-pocket costs encourage employees to use these in-network Tier 1 providers.
 Various organizations are creating these narrow networks as an additional product option for purchase by employers.
 Price transparency is necessary in a narrow network arrangement, as this information is used by employees to make educated decisions concerning their healthcare.